 Hazards that have been identified will be addressed, and can be handled in various ways.
 If they have been documented in a previous clause, ISO 45001 requires companies to address the risk and eliminate the hazard.
 They may choose to replace the offending process, material or equipment, control the risk with process adjustments or special training, implement new guards or safety protocols to avoid the risk, or retain the risk and provide adequate Personal Protective Equipment (PPE) for all members of their team who may encounter the hazard.

 Specific to the ISO 45001 standard, organizations are required to address changes and carefully manage and monitor the way in which those changes may impact the effectiveness of their system and the health and safety of their team.
-From new processes, products or services to updated legal and regulatory requirements, new knowledge of hazards and risks to updated technology and new equipment, companies are required to review the effect the change will have – both the intended changes and the potential unintended changes – and create a plan to minimize any associated risks.
+From new processes to updated legal and regulatory requirements, companies are required to review the effect the change will have on the company and create a plan to minimize risks.

 Emergency Preparedness and Response